Mask rule for planes and trains still up in the air

 “My flight attendants are begging us to stop this,” Frontier Airlines CEO Barry Biffle said.
 “Every day it’s causing all of these incidents on board, and it’s frustrating and it’s dangerous.
 You’re asking a 24-year-old flight attendant to explain it to someone who is mad” about the rule.

 Unions that represent flight attendants once supported the mask rule but are now neutral.
-Union officials say their members are divided.
+Officials say their members are divided, which could explain why the two largest U.S. flight-attendant unions declined to comment on the issue this week.

 Executives of 10 airlines including American, Delta, United and Southwest wrote to Biden last month, urging the White House to drop the mask rule and a requirement that international travelers test negative for COVID-19 before flying to the U.S. “Much has changed since these measures were imposed and they no longer make sense in the current public health context,” the executives said.